27 Epic Things to Do in Cabo San Lucas (and Beyond)

 A whale watching tour is the best way to see whales in Cabo (Credit: Cabo Expeditions)

-We’ve gone whale watching in Cabo at least six times now and had great sightings on all trips except one.
+You’re almost guaranteed to spot whales on a tour.
+We’ve gone whale watching in Cabo at least six times now and had fantastic sightings on all trips except one.

-If you happen to be unlucky and don’t spot a whale during the Cabo San Lucas whale watching season, tour operators usually give you another tour complimentary.
+If you happen to be unlucky and don’t spot a whale, tour operators usually give you another tour complimentary.
 (They don’t want you to be unhappy!)

-One of the most famous Cabo San Lucas attractions, Land’s End refers to the dramatic rock formations and iconic rock Arch at the tip of the Baja California Peninsula.
+Bonus: All tours sail past Land’s End.
+One of the most famous Cabo San Lucas attractions, these dramatic rock formations are home to the famous rock Arch at the tip of Baja.

 2) Snorkel at Santa Maria Bay